ValentinOzeel/Usecase_MLp_XGBoost/README.md.txt

-Demonstration of MLp use case with the Spaceship dataset using XGBoost for binary classification.
+Demonstration of MLp use case with the Spaceship dataset using XGBoost for binary classification (spaceship tabular dataset).